huseyinyilmaz/django-ssl-redirector/README.md

 # django-sslredirector
-A simple django application that controls http/https statuses of different views.
+A simple django application that manages http/https statuses of different views.

 ## Installation